amogh3892/Audio-classification-using-Bag-of-Frames-approach/README.md

 ## Execution

-1. Place the training and the test data in a folder by numbering the categories of sound.
-Example if the source folder is "Data"
+1. Place the training and the test data in a folder by numbering the categories.
+Example, if the source folder is "Data"

   Data ->
             1 ->